-Have you worked at a private startup for over a year, and held incentive ?
-If so you likely received a Form 3921 from your .
-Now that it's tax season, here's what you need to do.
+Have you worked at a private startup for over a year, and held employee incentive stock options?
+If so you likely received a Form 3921 from your employer.
+Now that it’s tax season, here’s what you need to do.

-This form documents to the that you have exercised stock options from your employer, and reports any unrealized and affiliated with those stocks.
+This form documents to the IRS that you have exercised stock options from your employer, and reports any unrealized losses and gains affiliated with those stocks.

 Information on the Form 3921